jknigel/LinkedIn-Persona-Research-AI/README.md

-# LinkedIn Icebreaker Bot
+# LinkedIn Hyper-personalized Icebreaker AI

 An AI-powered tool that generates personalized icebreakers and conversation starters based on LinkedIn profiles.
-This project uses IBM watsonx.ai and LlamaIndex to create a tool that helps make introductions more personal and engaging.
+This project uses HuggingFace/IBM watsonx.ai and LlamaIndex to create a tool that helps make introductions more personal and engaging.

 ## Project Overview

 Imagine you're heading to a big networking event, surrounded by potential employers and industry leaders.
 You want to make a great first impression, but you're struggling to come up with more than the usual, "What do you do?"

+Or, you'd like to make a hyper-personalized conversation starter.
+How?

-This AI icebreaker bot does the research for you.
-You input a name, and within seconds, the bot searches LinkedIn, generating personalized icebreakers based on someone's career highlights, interests, and even fun facts.
+Let us do the research for you.
+You input a name, and within seconds, the bot searches the respective LinkedIn profile, generating personalized icebreakers based on someone's career highlights, interests, and even fun facts.

 ## Features

 - Extract LinkedIn profile data using ProxyCurl API or mock data
-- Process and index the data using LlamaIndex and IBM watsonx embeddings
+- Process and index the data using LlamaIndex and HuggingFace/IBM watsonx embeddings
 - Generate interesting facts about a person's career or education
 - Answer specific questions about the LinkedIn profile
 - Interact with the bot through a command-line interface or a Gradio web UI